pr0g/as/README.md

     git clone https://github.com/pr0g/as.git .
     ```

-3. Create a build folder
+3. Configure CMake

     ```bash
-    mkdir build && cd build
+    cmake -S . -B build
     ```

-4. Configure CMake
+4. Install library

     ```bash
-    cmake ..
+    cmake --build build/ --target install
     ```

-5. Install library

-    ```bash
-    cmake --build . --target install
-    ```

     Note: If you wish to install the library to a specific location please checkout `CMAKE_INSTALL_PREFIX` and `CMAKE_PREFIX_PATH`.
 The repo I mentioned earlier has more info about this if you're interested! 🙂([cmake-examples - installing to custom locations](https://github.com/pr0g/cmake-examples/tree/master/installing#installing-to-custom-locations)).

-6. Navigate to your application and then find the library from your `CMakeLists.txt` file
+5. Navigate to your application and then find the library from your `CMakeLists.txt` file

     ```cmake
     find_package(as REQUIRED)
     ```

-7. Specify the required defines
+6. Specify the required defines

     ```cmake
     # AS_PRECISION_FLOAT or AS_PRECISION_DOUBLE